 Detergent is only needed to remove fat based residue such as food and lipstick from the glass.
 Wine does not contain fat, therefore detergent will not help to remove wine stains.
 Only hot water and a drop of elbow grease is required to remove wine.

-Never use a detergent containing Bitrex.
+Never use a detergent containing perfume or Bitrex.
 It is the most bitter substance created by man, designed to protect children from accidental swallowing and is hard to completely rinse from wineglasses when washing by hand.
 Gentler though no less effective detergents such as Ecover, rinse away well, plus contain little perfume and no Bitrex.

 Never twist the bowl and stem in opposite directions (like a barman polishing glasses) and try not to exert a strong outwards force on the bowl which risks pulling a piece from it.